Senators: Bipartisan police overhaul talks end with no deal

 “I just want to make it clear that this is not an end,” he said.

-Attorneys Ben Crump and Antonio Romanucci, who have represented shooting victims’ families, expressed “extreme disappointment” in the talks’ failure to reach “a reasonable solution” on the issue.
+Attorneys Ben Crump and Antonio Romanucci, who have represented shooting victims’ families, expressed “extreme disappointment” in the talks’ outcome.

 “We can not let this be a tragic, lost opportunity to regain trust between citizens and police,” they said.
 They said the Senate should vote anyway on Democrats’ policing bill — which Republicans would be certain to defeat with a filibuster, or procedural delays, but would let voters “see who is looking out for their communities’ best interests.”